joshterrill/automated-apk-search-and-audit/README.md

 1. Install ripgrep so `rg` can be run from CLI.

-2. Install
+2. Install `unzip` so `unzip` can be run from CLI.

-Create a JSON file with the following structure:
+3. Create a JSON file with the following structure:

 ```json
 [